masoncfrancis/urled/README.md

 I built URLed because I was sick of so many other self-hosted URL shorteners being based on PHP and being hard to set up.
 Even those that had Docker images available didn't seem to offer one compatible with Raspberry Pi 2 and Zero, which use ARMv6.
 I wanted a URL shortener
-I could run from a single executable and self-host on super minimal hardware.
+I could run without much setup and self-host on super minimal hardware.

 ## Getting Started